rideau-info.com

 Lock Maintenance

-It is somewhat ironic to note that the current historic integrity of the Rideau is in part due to the tight fisted economic policies of various government departments that have been in charge of the Rideau over the years.
+It is somewhat ironic that the current historic integrity of the Rideau Canal is in part due to the tight-fisted economic policies of various government departments that have been in charge of the Rideau over the years.
 Time and time again in the records, requests for funding to replace ageing canal works were turned down.
 This led to a series of jury-rigged repair solutions, which kept a great deal of the original historic fabric intact.
-It is testimony to the original quality of construction, and to the ingenuity of canal staff over the years, that given the minimal amount of funds allocated to repair and maintenance, the canal has been able to stay in continuous operation, with only a few months of "downtime" at various individual lockstations, since 1832.
+It is testimony to the original quality of construction and to the ingenuity of canal staff over the years, that, given the minimal amount of funds allocated to repair and maintenance, the canal has been able to stay in continuous operation, with only a few months of "downtime" at various individual lockstations, since 1832.